cober2019/react-ios-xe-ops/README.rst

     |   **Note: If you're using windows 10, you can use built-in Ubuntu**
     |
     |   1.
 Clone this repo to you server and navigate to the /react-ios-xe-ops (root) directory.
     |   2.
 Execute command "sudo bash init_app_routes" which will take care of everything below.
-When running the script SSL certs will be created for app to api security.
+When running the script, SSL certs will be created for app to api security.
 TLSv1.3 for transport.
     |
     |   **If you want to manualy install then continue with these steps:**
     |